 Frequent missions in Southern Baden

 In the «border triangle», where Switzerland, Germany and France converge, the Basel crew are called on by their operation partners to deal with accidents on the road, at work and during leisure activities, as well as to transport people who are seriously ill.
 Besides these so-called primary missions, they also transfer patients from smaller hospitals to large medical centers.
 The operational area in Switzerland covers North-West Switzerland, the southern foothills of the Jura mountain range and Canton Jura.
 Rega is also available around the clock to the population in southern Germany with its rescue helicopters.
 The control centres in southern Germany provide Rega when it is needed.
-The Basel crew flies more than 1,000 missions a year, a third of them at night.
+The Basel crew flies around 1,000 missions a year, a third of them at night.

 |No. of missions in 2023